inDuberitably/WSUCSHelpRoom/README.md

 #EmailBot
 The email bot manages requests for time off.

-First, make sure all the files are in the same directory.
+First, make sure all the files are in the same directory and you have a dedicated email service you would like to use to handle requests.
+I've only gotten to test Gmail so far.
+Google requires you to authenticate, so as a temporary fix make sure the gmail account you're using is a dummy and go here https://www.google.com/settings/security/lesssecureapps

 * EmailBot.rb

 * EmailRequestForm.rb